 As a nurse educator, you will demonstrate a professional presence by helping nursing students acquire the knowledge, skills and competencies to work effectively in inter-professional teams across a variety of academic and healthcare settings.
 Graduates of this Post-Master’s Certificate in Nursing–Education program may be prepared and eligible to sit for the National League for Nursing (NLN) Certified Nurse Educator (CNE) exam, if they choose.

 WGU has been named a 2021 Center of Excellence in Nursing Education by the National League for Nursing.

-The baccalaureate degree program in nursing / master's degree program in nursing at WGU is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
+The baccalaureate degree program in nursing and master's degree programs in nursing at WGU are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

 Expected time to completion

 The program consists of 16 competency units and is paced to be completed in two six-month terms.

 Tuition charged per term—rather than per credit—helps students control the ultimate cost of their degrees.
 Finish faster, pay less!

 The vast majority of alumni say WGU delivered on its promises.
 In fact, over 50% of students found WGU thanks to a friend's recommendation.